 7. Examine Vents for Blockage

 If your home has a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Be sure the space isn’t obstructed by leaves, animal nests, or snow/ice.
+Be sure the area isn’t obstructed by leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your HVAC system is an important appliance with a limited lifetime.
-Depending on use, with professional maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to install a new one.
+Depending on use, with professional maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to install a new one.
 However, poor maintenance is one of the main reasons for premature replacement HVAC systems prior to end of average life expectancy.

 If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to force an early withdrawal you’re your 401k.
 Frequently we have special offers in your local area that you can run wild with.